-The BRAKE output allows to control the motor brake when the drive is enabled and disabled.
+The BRAKE output allows the control of the motor brake when the drive is enabled or disabled.

 The POWER output is activated when the power supply voltage is applied to the drive.

 The PHASING NOT OK output is activated when the motor phasing procedure is required.